 Raffle tickets are $2 each and can be purchased at the Pelican Island Preservation Society/Festival Information tent on the day of the festival.

-The raffle drawing for all prizes will be held at the end of the day of the festival on March 16, 2013.
+The raffle drawing for all prizes will be held at 3:30 PM the day of the festival.
 You do not need to be present to win.

 Bird Watching by Boat